 If you are planning a trip to Dublin, one of the coolest new museums to see is the Irish Emigration Museum (EPIC).
 It opened in 2016 in a reclaimed 19th century warehouse near the Docklands, just east of Dublin’s city center.
-On the banks of the River Liffey, it tells the unique story of the 10 million Irish citizens who immigrated to other countries and what impact they had on those countries.
+On the banks of the River Liffey, it tells the unique story of the 10 million Irish citizens who emigrated to other countries and what impact they had on those countries.
 Not many countries can boast about their cultural influence like Ireland!
 This museum is a must-see attraction while visiting Dublin, particularly if you have any Irish ancestors!

 You can easily walk to the museum from the city center, traveling east along the riverwalk.
 Right before the museum, you will come across the haunting Famine Memorial.